CHERIoT-Platform/cheriot-rtos/docs/WritingADeviceDriver.md

 const uint32_t *ethernetFutex = ethernetFutex = interrupt_futex_get(STATIC_SEALED_VALUE(ethernetInterruptCapability));
 ```

-The `ethernetFutex` pointer is now a read-only capability (attempting to store through it will trap) that contains a number that is incremented every time that an interrupt fires.
+The `ethernetFutex` pointer is now a read-only capability (attempting to store through it will trap) that contains a number that is incremented every time the ethernet interrupt fires.
 You can now query whether any interrupts have fired since you last checked by comparing it against a previous value and you can wait for an interrupt with `futex_wait`, for example:

 ```c